Gals!: Plot

 The series revolves around the kogal (generally known as gyaru, or "gal") subculture in Japan.
-The title character, Ran Kotobuki is the self-proclaimed "world's greatest gal."
+The title character, Ran Kotobuki is the self-proclaimed "world's greatest gal".
 As a teenager in Shibuya, she is determined to live out the gal lifestyle for the rest of her life, and she has gained a reputation as the most respected gal in all of Shibuya.
 However, she comes from a family of police officers—her grandparents, her parents, and her older brother are all officers, and her younger sister is set on following in their footsteps.
 Ran has other dreams for her future, but as frequently shown, she has acquired the family's sense of justice and spirit.
 Her two friends, Miyu and Aya, also have their own problems and circumstances.

 The sequel manga follows the original manga's ending storyline.
-Ran, Miyu, Aya, and their friends still hangout in Shibuya after they graduate.
-Ran is still deciding her career, Miyu is now part of Kotobuki family after she marries Yamato.
-Miyu decides to search for her missing mother along with her friends, Yamato and his family so she can tell her that Miyu will always love her and showing her new life.
+Ran, Miyu, Aya, and their friends still hang out in Shibuya after they graduate.
+Ran is still deciding on her career, and Miyu is now part of Kotobuki family after she marries Yamato.
+Miyu decides to search for her missing mother along with her friends, Yamato and his family, so she can tell her that Miyu will always love her and showing her new life.
 Aya is now a university student alongside Rei as they attend the same campus.